rossgk2/techblogs/Computer networks.md

 ### Forwarding and routing

-The "data plane" aspect of the network layer concerns the *forwarding* of packets, while the "control plane" aspect of the network layer concerns the *routing* of packets. *[Computer Networks: A Systems Approach](https://book.systemsapproach.org/internetworking/routing.html)* gives the following definitions:
+The "data plane" aspect of the network layer concerns the *forwarding* of packets, while the "control plane" aspect of the network layer concerns the *routing* of packets.
+Paraphrasing *[Computer Networks: A Systems Approach](https://book.systemsapproach.org/internetworking/routing.html)*, we have the following definitions:

-* *Forwarding* consists of [a network-level switch] receiving a packet, looking up its destination address in a table, and sending the packet in a direction determined by that table.
+* *Forwarding* consists of a network-level switch receiving a packet, looking up its destination address in a table, and sending the packet in a direction determined by that table.
-* *Routing* is the process by which forwarding tables are built.

-## Network - data plane

-When the "data plane" aspect of the network layer is mentioned, usually the speaker is referring to conventions, like "IP addresses", that are involved in the implementation of packet *forwarding*.
+* *Routing* is the process that determines how every forwarding table should be organized, so as to optimize which of the multiple paths between a sender and receiver each packet should take.

+Forwarding is a *local* process that works the same for every switch[^1].
+Routing is a *global* process that involves the forwarding table for all switches.

+[^1]: The forwarding process is the same for every switch in the following sense: if two switches have the same forwarding table, then they will forward packets in the same way.

+## Forwarding

+If we have a way to uniquely identify every network-level switch, packet forwarding is pretty simple.
+We can just do the following:
+- Label every packet with the unique identifier of its source and the unique identifier of its intended final destination.
+- Have every network-layer switch maintain a *forwarding table* that maps "unique identifier of desired destination" to "unique identifier of next hop".
+- Use the following logic at each network-layer switch s:
+	- For each incoming packet p, if the intended final destination of p is not equal to s, send p to the "next hop" specified by the forwarding table of s

+Reality is a little complicated, since unique identifiers- called "IP addresses" are set up in a decentralized way.
+Here are the details:
 - (Router).
 A *router* is a network-layer switch.
 - (Host and router interfaces).
 Hosts can have multiple *interfaces*; for example, a host might have a wired interface (e.g. Ethernet) and a wireless interface (WiFi).
 Routers have multiple interfaces; each one is associated with a host interface.
 - (IP addresses).
 Each host and router interface is identified by *internet protocol (IP) address*, which is a 32-bit identifier of the form x1.x2.x3.x4, where each x_i is an 8-digit binary number, or *octet*.
 IP addresses are most commonly written in their *decimal form*, which is obtained by converting each octet to a decimal. for example, 11011111.00000001.00000001.00000100 [binary representation] = 223.1.1.4 [decimal representation].